How to get free Amazon returns

 It’s actually very easy.
 Go to the orders section of your Amazon account and find the item you want to send back.
 Choose one of the reasons above which gives you free returns, then select whether you want a replacement or a refund.

-You can drop your parcel off at Hermes, Doddle, Royal Mail or at an Amazon Locker.
-With some of these you don’t even need a label, as they can be provided when you hand over your package.
+Then you’ll be able to choose your return option.
+You can drop your parcel off at a number of drop off points including a Post Office or an Evri ParcelShop or arrange a collection.
+You don’t even need a label for some options, as they can be provided when you hand over your package.

 18 thoughts on “How to get free Amazon returns